moorepants/dissertation/control.rst

 and derivative control.
 One year later, Getz adds pathing tracking to his model ([Getz1995]_, [Getz1995a]_).
 [Kageyama1996]_ uses a neural network model to balance a two wheeled vehicle.
-[Cloyd1996]_ use the same simple bicycle model as [Nagai1983]_, but control it with a linear quadratic regulator.
+[Cloyd1996]_ use the same simple bicycle model as [Nagai1983]_, but controled it with a linear quadratic regulator.
 [Yavin1997]_ studies path tracking of a simpel bicyle model.
 [Suryanarayanan2002]_ uses a simple bicycle model to build a roll rate feedback controller for high speed recumbent bicycle.
 They use proportional feedback on the steer angle for a front steered bicycle.
 [Lee2002]_ mass balancer.
 [Yamakita2004]_ setups a